LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 Normally, ICDs handle object creation and destruction for various Vulkan objects.
 The WSI surface extensions for Linux and Windows (VK\_KHR\_win32\_surface, VK\_KHR\_xcb\_surface, VK\_KHR\_xlib\_surface, VK\_KHR\_mir\_surface, VK\_KHR\_wayland\_surface, and VK\_KHR\_surface) are handled differently.
 For these extensions, the VkSurfaceKHR object creation and destruction is handled by the loader as follows:

-1. Loader handles the vkCreate\*SurfaceKHR() and vkDestroySurfaceKHR() functions including creating/destroying the VkSurfaceKHR object
+1. Loader handles the vkCreate\*SurfaceKHR() and vkDestroySurfaceKHR() functions including creating/destroying the VkSurfaceKHR object.

-2. VkSurfaceKHR objects have the underlying structure (VKIcdSurface\*) as defined in include/vulkan/vk\_icd.h
+2. VkSurfaceKHR objects have the underlying structure (VkIcdSurface\*) as defined in include/vulkan/vk\_icd.h.

-3. ICDs can cast any VkSurfaceKHR object to a pointer to the appropriate VKIcdSurface\* structure
+3. ICDs can cast any VkSurfaceKHR object to a pointer to the appropriate VkIcdSurface\* structure.

-4. VkIcdSurface\* structures include VkIcdSurfaceWin32, VkIcdSurfaceXcb, VkIcdSurfaceXlib, VkIcdSurfaceMir, and VkIcdSurfaceWayland
+4. VkIcdSurface\* structures include VkIcdSurfaceWin32, VkIcdSurfaceXcb, VkIcdSurfaceXlib, VkIcdSurfaceMir, and VkIcdSurfaceWayland.
+The first field in the structure is a  VkIcdSurfaceBase enumerant that indicates westher the surface object is Win32, Xcb, Xlib, Mir, or Wayland.

 As previously covered, the loader requires dispatch tables to be accessible within Vulkan dispatchable objects, which include VkInstance, VkPhysicalDevice, VkDevice, VkQueue, and VkCommandBuffer.
 The specific requirements on all dispatchable objects created by ICDs are as follows:

-- all dispatchable objects created by an ICD can be cast to void \*\*,
+- All dispatchable objects created by an ICD can be cast to void \*\*

--the loader will replace the first entry with a pointer to the dispatch table which is owned by the loader.
+- The loader will replace the first entry with a pointer to the dispatch table which is owned by the loader.
 This implies three things for ICD drivers:

-1. The ICD must return a pointer for the opaque object handle
+1. The ICD must return a pointer for the opaque dispatchable object handle.

 2. This pointer points to a regular C structure with the first entry being a pointer.
-Note: for any C++ ICD's that implement VK objects directly as C++ classes.
-The C++ compiler may put a vtable at offset zero if your class is virtual.
+Note: for any C\++ ICD's that implement VK objects directly as C\++ classes.
+The C\++ compiler may put a vtable at offset zero if your class is virtual.
 In this case use a regular C structure (see below).

-3. The loader checks for a magic value (ICD\\\_LOADER\\\_MAGIC) in all the created dispatchable objects, as follows (see include/vulkan/vk\_icd.h):
+3. The loader checks for a magic value (ICD\_LOADER\_MAGIC) in all the created dispatchable objects, as follows (see include/vulkan/vk\_icd.h):

 ```

-\#include "vk\_icd.h"
+#include "vk_icd.h"

-union \\\_VK\\\_LOADER\\\_DATA {
+union _VK_LOADER_DATA {
     uintptr loadermagic;

-void \*loaderData;
+    void *loaderData;

-} VK\_LOADER\_DATA;
+} VK_LOADER_DATA;

-vkObj alloc\_icd\_obj()
+vkObj alloc_icd_obj()
 {

-vkObj \*newObj = alloc\_obj();
+    vkObj *newObj = alloc_obj();
     ...

-// Initialize pointer to loader's dispatch table with ICD\_LOADER\_MAGIC
+    // Initialize pointer to loader's dispatch table with ICD_LOADER_MAGIC

-set\_loader\_magic\_value(newObj);
+    set_loader_magic_value(newObj);
     ...
     return newObj;
 }
 ```

 Additional Notes:

-- loader will filter out extensions requested in vkCreateInstance and vkCreateDevice before calling into the ICD; Filtering will be of extensions advertised by entities (eg layers) different from the ICD in question.
+- The loader will filter out extensions requested in vkCreateInstance and vkCreateDevice before calling into the ICD; Filtering will be of extensions advertised by entities (eg layers) different from the ICD in question.
-- loader will not call ICD for vkEnumerate\*LayerProperties() as layer properties are obtained from the layer libraries and layer JSON files.
+- The loader will not call ICD for vkEnumerate\*LayerProperties() as layer properties are obtained from the layer libraries and layer JSON files.
--if an ICD library wants to implement a layer it can do so by having the appropriate layer JSON manifest file refer to the ICD library file.
+- If an ICD library wants to implement a layer it can do so by having the appropriate layer JSON manifest file refer to the ICD library file.
-- loader will not call ICD for vkEnumerate\*ExtensionProperties(pLayerName != NULL)
+- The loader will not call ICD for vkEnumerate\*ExtensionProperties(pLayerName != NULL).
 - The ICD may or may not implement a dispatch table.

 #### Android